IBM-Cloud/Kitura-Starter/README.md

 2. Once the application is pushed to and running on Bluemix, you can access your application route to see Kitura's welcome page on your browser.

+## Swift version
+This version of Kitura-Starter-Bluemix works with the DEVELOPMENT-SNAPSHOT-2016-05-03-a version of the Swift binaries.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Kitura Wiki
 Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.